Parmitadhara/amazon-clon/README.md

 # amazon-clon
-This is my first  beginner project based on amazon webpage interface .This includes use of HTML, CSS.
+This is my first  beginner project based on amazon webpage interface .In this project I am using HTML & CSS framework.
+Hope you will like it.